graphdeco-inria/gaussian-splatting/README.md

 conda activate <Drive>/<env_path>/gaussian_splatting
 ```

+#### Modifications

 If you can afford the disk space, we recommend using our environment files for setting up a training environment identical to ours.
 If you want to make modifications, please note that major version changes might affect the results of our method.
-However, our (limited) experiments suggest that the codebase works just fine inside a more up-to-date environment (Python 3.8, PyTorch 2.0.0, CUDA 11.8).
+However, our (limited) experiments suggest that the codebase works just fine inside a more up-to-date environment (Python 3.8, PyTorch 2.0.0, CUDA 12).
+Make sure to create an environment where PyTorch and its CUDA runtime version match and the installed CUDA SDK has no major version difference with PyTorch's CUDA version.

 ### Running